Vladi756/Health_Club_Database/README.md

 # LSBU_Health_Club_Database

 A database modeled, implemented, and queried as part of a coursework for my Big Data & Database Systems modules at university.
+Mock data was inserted which was thoroughly analyzed and visualized.

 ## Modelling